 The trail provides not only a fantastic recreational resource for local residents but also a functional, safe, and scenic transportation alternative connecting the cities of Freeport and Rockford while passing through the villages of Pecatonica, Winnebago, and Ridott.
 No admission fee is required.

 The Pecatonica River and several streams meander along the length of the trail.
-In rural areas the trail travels through farmland, woods, remnant prairies, wetlands and scenic meadows.
-In urban areas it runs along residential, commercial and industrial sites.
+In rural areas, the trail travels through farmland, woods, remnant prairies, wetlands, and scenic meadows.
+In urban areas, it runs along with residential, commercial, and industrial sites.

-Hunters are not allowed to hunt or carry weapons on, or shoot across, the trail right-of-way, or to use the trail as an access to hunting areas.
-Hunters are allowed to cross the trail, and to retrieve game that has fallen on the trail right-of-way.
+Hunters are not allowed to hunt or carry weapons on, or shoot across, the trail right-of-way, or use the trail as access to hunting areas.
+Hunters are allowed to cross the trail and retrieve a game that has fallen on the trail right-of-way.

 The Pecatonica Prairie Trail will in the future connect to the Jane Addams Trail in downtown Freeport at Tutty’s Crossing.
 The Jane Addams Trail is a multi-use 15-mile trail that offers beautiful scenery and 21 decked bridges passing wetlands, creeks, woods, prairies, geologic formations, and farmland.
 The trail, named after Jane Addams, the humanitarian and public health pioneer born and raised in nearby Cedarville, is part of the Grand Illinois Trail.
 Its crushed limestone surface may be used by hikers, bicyclists, snowmobilers, and cross-country skiers.
 The Jane Addams Trail connects at the Wisconsin state line to the Badger Trail which extends to Madison, Wisconsin. www.janeaddamstrail.com

 There are no current closures at this time.